-The common fig, Ficus carica, is a temperate tree native to Southwest Asia and the Mediterranean.
+The common fig, Ficus carica, is a temperate tree native to southwest Asia and the Mediterranean.
 Generally, this would mean that folks living in cooler climes couldn’t grow figs, right?
 Wrong.
 Meet the Chicago Hardy fig. What’s a hardy Chicago fig?
-Only a cold tolerant fig tree that can be grown in USDA zones 5-10.
+Only a cold tolerant fig tree that can be grown in USDA zones 5 through 10.
 These are figs for cold weather regions.
 Keep reading to find out about growing hardy Chicago fig.

 What is a Hardy Chicago Fig?

 Native to Sicily, hardy Chicago figs, as the name suggests, are the most cold tolerant fig trees available.
 This beautiful fig tree bears luscious, medium sized figs, which are produced on older wood in the early summer and fruit on new growth in the early fall.
 The ripe fruit is a dark mahogany contrasting with the characteristic three-lobed, green fig leaves.
 Also known as ‘Bensonhurst Purple,’ this tree can grow up to 30 feet (9 m.) in height or can be restrained to around 6 feet (2 m.).
 Chicago figs do well as container grown trees and are drought tolerant once established.
 Fairly pest resistant as well, this fig can produce up to 100 pints (47 L.) of fig fruit per season and is easily grown and maintained.